Facebook Page Disabled or Restricted? How to Recover It Fast (2026 Guide)

 You Log In — and Your Facebook Page Is Gone.

+No warning.
+No clear reason.
+Just the message: “Page Disabled.”
 It’s every business owner’s nightmare — especially in 2026, when Facebook (now fully integrated with Meta Business Suite and AI moderation) is a core marketing channel.
+But here’s the truth: you can recover your Facebook Page — if you understand how Meta’s systems work and take the right steps immediately.

 In this comprehensive 2026 guide, we’ll cover: